 Looking at Google’s research, it became apparent that in order to succeed, we needed to help girls see the larger potential and outcome of coding.
 We realized that coding is more interesting to girls when they view it as a creative act—enabling them to create whatever it is they want to see in the world.
 The message was simple.
 Coding isn’t separate from the things you’re passionate about.
-In fact, coding can make the things you’re passionate about more creative, more beautiful and more powerful.
+In fact, coding can make the things you’re passionate about more creative, more beautiful, and more powerful.

 It was a long, exciting journey that took us all over the country and introduced us to amazing women and girls doing inspirational, creative things with code.
-It also allowed us to collaborate with talented developers, designers, photographers, editors and filmmakers in places ranging from L.A. and Portland to New York and London.
+It also allowed us to collaborate with talented developers, designers, photographers, editors, and filmmakers in places ranging from L.A. and Portland to New York and London.
 We feel honored to have been a part of such an important initiative for Google and are grateful for the experience.

 The Launch Film

-A first go at code.
+The 3D-Printed bracelet — a first go at code.

-We built a framework to allow for more complex projects involving 3D printing a custom bracelet, animation and coding a musical beat.
+We built a framework to allow for more complex projects involving 3D printing a custom bracelet, animation, and coding a musical beat.

 We connected the coding interface with Shapeways to print the bracelets.

-Girls were able to code the size, color and a personalized message.
+Girls were able to code the size, color, and a personalized message.
 The bracelet was then 3D printed and mailed to their home.